LordSmaul/Unix-Lab-Projects/README.md

 Lab 8: Regular Expressions: the "grep" command
  - executes a list of "grep" pattern matching commands from a .dat file
  - uses colored text to delineate between each individual grep call

 Labs 9-14 involved version control in GitLab; all files were pulled from my school GitLab account.
 The Lab9_10_11 and Lab12_13_14 folders are from separate GitLab repositories and contain their own README.md files explaining the Labs.

-Lab 14 is not included; I was unable to complete it due to circumstances beyond my control that happened when it was assigned.
-It was similar to Lab 13, except we were to use an Ansible Galaxy role to install the Apache configuration instead of installing it ourselves.

-Lab 6: Intermediate shell scripting
- - nethelper.sh: reads in a list of hosts from a .txt file, then asks the users to perform a series of actions from a case statement until a quit command is reached; if the action requires a host name, the user is asked to specify the host from the lsit that was read in.
-   - actions include: nslookup, ping, ssh, hostname, and ifconfig, with a quit function as well.

-Lab 8: Regular Expressions: the "grep" command
- - excutes a list of "grep" pattern matching commands from a .dat file
- - uses colored text to delineate between each individual grep call

-Labs 9-14 involved version control in GitLab; all files were pulled from my school GitLab account.
-The Lab9_10_11 and Lab12_13_14 folders are from separate GitLab repositories and contain their own README.md files explaining the Labs.